 In a universe without tractor beams, what then holds us to the Earth or to any other massive body?
 What holds the Moon to Earth, and what power does the Sun have to hold together our Solar System?

 Gravity is not a force of attraction.
 It is a vector of lesser repulsion, measured by net pressure gradients.
 As I have explained elsewhere, we are continually and uniformly bombarded by incredibly vast streams of gravitons from all directions.
 Because these streams are most likely coming from the multiverse, and are thus equal in power, they cancel out each other in their net repulsive force on our mass.
 In the absence of any blocking mass in the lines of force constituting the net force vectors, we won't move.
 It would be like floating in perfect space.

-In the case of man vs. Earth, nearly all the net apparent effect comes from the much more massive Earth.
+In the case of man vs. Earth, the net apparent effect comes from the much more massive Earth.
 Nevertheless, the man is also blocking a tiny amount of gravitons, and therefore creates a tiny low-pressure attractive effect on the Earth, in the form of locally diminished net pressure vectors.
 These two vectors are equal in strength, and in opposite directions; and are perfect examples of Newton's third law of motion.

 What works on the adjacent scale also works on mass and distance scales of the Norma and Shapley superclusters.
-They are blocking and deflecting more straight-line graviton flows, all of which are following Newton's first law of motion, from their multiverse origins.
-The train of galaxies in which we find ourselves all combine to amplify the blocking effect of each galactic mass on those directly "down stream."
+They are blocking more straight-line graviton flows, all of which are following Newton's first law of motion, from their multiverse origins.
+The train of galaxies in which we find ourselves all combine to amplify the blocking effect of each mass on those directly "down stream."